matthewlehner/mpl.io/priv/articles/2014-01-02-successes-and-failures-2013.md

 I've spent time consuming information around the periphery.
 Yes, there's a time for learning, but more often, it's a time for action.
-To change this inaction, this year I'm focusing on three month planning period for macro level goals, which are laid out by defining
+To change this inaction, this year I'm focusing on three month planning period for macro level goals, which are laid out by defining [SMART goals](http://en.wikipedia.org/wiki/SMART_criteria) for each week.
-<a href="http://en.wikipedia.org/wiki/SMART_criteria">SMART goals</a> for each
-week.
 Those are Specific, Measurable, Action-Oriented, Realistic and Time Bound.

 I thrive on variety and love to have a number of things on the go, but this works against me when I don't have a stringent focus on accomplishing the things